-The General Data Protection Regulation (GDPR) will take effect on 25 May 2018.
-Organisations are ramping up their GDPR preparation for the significant changes in policies, practices and procedures that will be required to meet the new and enhanced privacy obligations.
+The General Data Protection Regulation (GDPR) took effect on 25 May 2018.
+Organisations have been preparing for the significant changes in policies, practices and procedures that are required to meet the new and enhanced privacy obligations.
 In addition to brand and reputational damage, the risk of GDPR non-compliance carries severe financial sanctions of up to 4% of an organisations’ annual global revenue or €20 million.

 Orrick’s EU GDPR Readiness Assessment Tool

 Orrick offers our complimentary GDPR Readiness Assessment Tool to assist you in understanding the GDPR and identifying, at a high ...

 Since 1985, our attorneys have worked on more than 3,700 general obligation issues totaling more than $280 billion.
 Our clients have been cities, counties, states, school districts, community college districts, and other special districts and public works departments (among others) in California, Florida, Hawaii, Illinois, Mississippi, Nevada, New York, New Jersey, Oregon, Vermont, Washington, D.C., and Guam.
 Representative projects funded by these general obligation bonds include:

 From compliance to crisis, Orrick's Global Investigations Practice works to protect clients' businesses, reputations and brands.
 With commercially relevant advice, we help address key issues in ways that can minimize the economic harms that may arise from investigation scenarios.

 We are active on the ground in every major market in Asia, Europe and the U.S.—our teams are prepared to quickly and effectively respond to emerging issues no matter where or when they arise.